pelithne/k8s/preparations.md

 and login with your usual credentials, to connect to the Azure cloud.

 ## Kubectl
-You can use the Azure CLI to install kubectl, following these instructions:
+You can use the Azure CLI to install kubectl, like so:
 ```console
 az acs kubernetes install-cli --install-location /usr/local/bin/kubectl
 ```